Women's Basketball Coaches

 |YEAR AT FGCU:||4th Season|

-Mel Thomas, who joined the Eagles in summer of 2010, enters her third season as a member of the FGCU women's basketball staff.
-As the Director of Basketball Operations, Thomas performs a plethora of duties, including film exchange and assisting the coaching staff with team travel.
+Abby Scharlow, who joined the Eagles in summer of 2010, enters her third season as a member of the FGCU women’s basketball coaching staff.
+Scharlow, who played collegiately at the University of Wisconsin-Green Bay, came to the FGCU program following a three-year assistant coaching stint at Valparaiso University.

 Less than 14 months after tying the all-time NCAA record and setting the 2011-12 NCAA single-game high with 21 three-pointers on 51 long range attempts in their 106-27 over NAIA foe Webber International on Nov.
 28, 2011 at Alico Arena, the Eagles knocked down 22 triples in a 97-60 win at ETSU on Jan.
 12, 2013.
 Prior to breaking the record, the Eagles, who own the NCAA Division I single season record for three-pointers (342; 2011-12), were tied for first place all-time with New Mexico State, who drained 21 triples against Louisiana-Lafayette on Feb.
 23, 2002.
 The NCAA Division I record 22 three-point makes are also a program and Atlantic Sun Conference best, as FGCU made 10 treys in the first half and 12 in the second.
 The Green and Blue hit 12-of-23 (52.2 percent) triples in the final frame in which they outscored the Lady Bucs 46-35.